xlejsal/Airport-Manager/airport-manager/core/src/main/java/cz/muni/fi/pa165/airportmanager/core/repositories/models/readme.txt

-DAOs are to be put into this package
+Entities are to be put into this package